HomeSports Betting

 This market involves predicting the exact final score of a match.
 While challenging, it offers higher odds and potential payouts due to the difficulty of accurately forecasting the scoreline.

-You bet on whether the total number of goals scored in a match will be over or under a specified number.
+You bet on whether the total number of goals scored in a football match will be over or under a specified number, for example.
 Common benchmarks are over/under 2.5 goals, but other thresholds are available.

 Also known as spread betting, this market gives one team a virtual advantage or disadvantage to level the playing field.
 You bet on whether a team will win with the handicap applied.